3 High Country Archery Mule Deer Hunting Tips + Gear List for 2024

 1. Stay on your glass ALL DAY

-Each morning in the high country is like Christmas!
-You never quite know what you are going to catch a glimpse of even though you may have a slight idea.
+Each morning in the high country is like Christmas.
+You never quite know what you are going to catch a glimpse of.
 Like Christmas morning, the high country mornings bring great anxiety - partially due to excitement, and partially due to only having an hour or two to locate and stalk a buck before he disappears into thick timber in search of a shady bed.

 Due to the nature of this time of year it's easy to get discouraged once the heat of the day settles in and the animals all disappear into the dark abyss.
 You have two choices: